-At December 31, 2014, we had an outstanding principal balance of \$568.0 million on our New Credit Agreement, comprised of \$368.0 under our revolving line of credit and a \$200.0 million term loan.
-We also had outstanding letters of credit associated with our professional liability insurance program of \$0.2 million which reduced the amount available on the New Credit Agreement to \$931.8 million at December 31, 2014.
+At December 31, 2015, we had an outstanding principal balance of \$533.5 million on our Credit Agreement, composed of \$343.5 million under our revolving line of credit and a \$190.0 million term loan.
+We also had outstanding letters of credit of \$0.2 million which reduced the amount available on our Credit Agreement to \$1.4 billion at December 31, 2015.

-At December 31, 2014, we believe we were in compliance, in all material respects, with the financial covenants and other restrictions applicable to us under the New Credit Agreement.
+At December 31, 2015, we believe we were in compliance, in all material respects, with the financial covenants and other restrictions applicable to us under the Credit Agreement and the 2023 Senior Notes.

-The exercise of employee stock options and the purchase of common stock by employees participating in our Stock Purchase Plan generated cash proceeds of \$42.9 million, \$28.7 million and \$28.8 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-Because stock option exercises and purchases under the Stock Purchase Plan are dependent on several factors, including the market price of our common stock, we cannot predict the timing and amount of any future proceeds.
+The exercise of employee stock options and the purchase of common stock by employees participating in our ESPP generated cash proceeds of \$20.1 million, \$42.9 million and \$28.7 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Because stock option exercises and purchases under the ESPP and our newly authorized stock purchase plan ("SPP") are dependent on several factors, including the market price of our common stock, we cannot predict the timing and amount of any future proceeds.

 We maintain professional liability insurance policies with third-party insurers, subject to self-insured retention, exclusions and other restrictions.
-We self-insure our liabilities to pay self-insured retention amounts under our professional liability insurance coverage through a wholly owned captive insurance subsidiary.
+We selfinsure our liabilities to pay self-insured retention amounts under our professional liability insurance coverage through a wholly owned captive insurance subsidiary.
 We record liabilities for self-insured amounts and claims incurred but not reported based on an actuarial valuation using historical loss information, claim emergence patterns and various actuarial assumptions.
-Our total liability related to professional liability risks at December 31, 2014 was \$168.4 million, of which \$19.7 million is classified as a current liability within accounts payable and accrued expenses in the Consolidated Balance Sheet.
+Our total liability related to professional liability risks at December 31, 2015 was \$202.5 million, of which \$26.0 million is classified as a current liability within accounts payable and accrued expenses in the Consolidated Balance Sheet.

-We anticipate that funds generated from operations, together with our current cash on hand and funds available under our New Credit Agreement, will be sufficient to finance our working capital requirements, fund anticipated acquisitions and capital expenditures, fund our share repurchase programs and meet our contractual obligations as described below for at least the next 12 months.
+We anticipate that funds generated from operations, together with our current cash on hand and funds available under our Credit Agreement, will be sufficient to finance our working capital requirements, fund anticipated acquisitions and capital expenditures, fund our share repurchase programs and meet our contractual obligations as described below for at least the next 12 months.